IGood/boilerplatezero/README.md

 Luckily, dependency properties (and attached properties) always follow the same pattern when implemented.<br>
 As such, this kind of boilerplate code is the perfect candidate for a source generator.

-The dependency property generator in BPZ works by identifying `DependencyProperty` and `DependencyPropertyKey` fields that are initialized with calls to appropriately-name `Gen` or `GenAttached` methods.<br>
+The dependency property generator in BPZ works by identifying `DependencyProperty` and `DependencyPropertyKey` fields that are initialized with calls to appropriately-named `Gen` or `GenAttached` methods.<br>
 When this happens, the source generator adds private static classes as nested types inside your class &amp; implements the dependency property for you.<br>
 Additionally, if an appropriate property-changed handler method is found, then it will be used during registration.